rOpenGov/helsinki/vignettes/helsinki_tutorial.md

 ### Population grid

 Population grid (väestötietoruudukko) with 250m x 250m grid size in year 2013 contains the number of people in different age groups.
-The most rarely populated grids are left out (0-4 persons), and grids wiht less than 99 persons are censored with '99' to guarantee privacy.
+The most rarely populated grids are left out (0-4 persons), and grids with less than 99 persons are censored with '99' to guarantee privacy.

 ```r